chriselleman-msft/azure-route-server-next-hop-ip-fast-failover/README.md

 ## 3.2 Webserver VMs
 Use the following commands to create the VM's:

-Generate SSH key - you can leave the passphrase black for testing
+Generate SSH key - you can leave the passphrase black for testing.
+The directory is created within the repo directory as subsequent commands use relative paths:
 ```powershell-interactive
 mkdir .ssh
 ssh-keygen -b 4096 -f "$SSH_KEY_PRIV"